How to Report Crypto Losses on Your Taxes

 From your net $4,000 loss, you decide to deduct the maximum $3,000 from your income.
 You carry the additional $1,000 loss forward to future years to offset future capital gains.

-Crypto exchanges report information to the IRS, and crypto investors have received letters and notices from the IRS recommending crypto tax filing and even requests for more taxes paid.
+Crypto exchanges like Coinbase report information to the IRS, and crypto investors have received letters and notices from the IRS recommending individuals report their crypto taxes and/or pay more taxes.

-Many of the leading crypto exchanges send Forms 1099 to investors who have had more than $600 of trades, meaning that the IRS will also receive a report of each trader's activity.
+Many of the leading exchanges send crypto 1099s to investors who have had more than $600 of rewards income, meaning that the IRS will also receive a report of each trader's activity.
 Additionally, even exchanges who do not send 1099s can be compelled to share information with the IRS through a John Doe summons, an investigative tool increasingly used by the Biden administration.